As much as I would love to hit the 100 scores for all sites, it can’t, unfortunately, be guaranteed.

-Planning for performance will bring you closer to the perfect score, as any component picked will be performance-driven.
+Planning for performance will bring you closer to the perfect score, as any component picked will be performance-friendly.

 Performance “fixing” is another story :)

-It has to deal with patching whatever performance flaw and bottlenecks exist on a site.
-And sometimes, the faulty component can’t be fixable.
+It has to deal with patching whatever performance flaws and bottlenecks exist on a site.
+And sometimes, the faulty component can’t be fixed or even improved.

-The primary cause is how themes, plugins, and web services focus more on functionality rather than performance.
-That decision comes with extremely bad implementation and practices that will make it hard, or even impossible, to fix.
+The primary cause is how themes, plugins, and web services focus more on functionality than performance.
+That decision comes with terrible implementation and practices that will make it hard or impossible to fix.

-– The extensive use of complex layouts and CSS properties by themes and page builders, especially when it’s used above the fold.
+– Extensive use of complex layouts and CSS properties by themes and page builders, especially when used above the fold.
 That can’t be improved unless the page builder is changed.

-In both examples, parsing, calculating the layout, or executing the script by the browser will be demanding, and unfortunately, it can’t be controlled once it fires.
+In both examples, parsing, calculating the layout, or executing the script by the browser will be demanding, and unfortunately, it can’t be controlled once the process starts.